cIAmAShape/NGPTesting/intro-to-bash-scripting/README.md

 | `-n`      | Checks if the string is non-empty           | `[[ -n $str ]]`         |
 | `-z`      | Checks if the string is empty               | `[[ -z $str ]]`         |

 This is great for throwing conditional comparisons within if/else statements, such as editing output in cases where input is blank or checking for certain "markers" in a file.
-You can read more about the powers of grep and regex [here](https://computing.stat.berkeley.edu/tutorial-using-bash/regex.html).
-If you are doing the "password in a haystack" challenge as part of the hpc crash course, then you will get the chance to directly practice with `grep`!
+You can read more about the powers of grep and regex [here](https://computing.stat.berkeley.edu/tutorial-using-bash/regex.html) (I will not go into specifics because its a lot to cover).
+If you are doing the "password in a haystack" challenge as part of the HPC crash course, then you will get the chance to directly practice with `grep`!

 ## 6. Loops